GregoriRabushko/movieCatalogFrontend/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.
+## You should also run the server part
+Which is located at the link: `https://github.com/GregoriRabushko/MovieCatalogBE`
 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: